Tuesday, July 1, 2025

 "Yes.
 It was lawless, but I am not a delinquent."

-Dale opted to inform Harvey that when his Dad catches him red-handed, it will be a week of the silent treatmentthen a resumption of normal life, because Dale isn't guilty.
+Dale opted to inform Mr. Codliverchuk that when his Dad catches him red-handed, it will be a week of the silent treatment, then a resumption of normal life, because Dale isn't guilty.
 Dale would soon be handed the keys, grudgingly, "Straight to the store," Sure, "No fuck around stopping to cut keys, for this car, or that house, or the other car."

-Dale explained to the lawyer, who showed up at his sister's insistence because the parents were out of town, that he had his learner's permit, "Had it the day after my birthday last November."
+Dale explained to this lawyer who showed up at his sister's insistence because their parents were out of town, that he had his learner's permit, "Had it the day after my birthday last November."
 He got the key cut one afternoon where he works part-time at a hardware store.
 It seemed convenient to have one.

 "It was criminal."

-Dale agreed to listen to the lawyer because he wanted a legal position on the damages, and he continued to defend it by stating he logged at least 5,000 miles behind the wheel of various types of cars and trucks since the age of 10.
+Dale agreed to listen to the dressing down he was receiving from Mr. Codliverchuk because he wanted a legal position on the damages, and he continued to defend it by stating he logged at least 5,000 miles behind the wheel of various types of cars and trucks since the age of 10.

-One night the previous winter Codlivershuk was hovering in the rink shack waiting for his kid to finish a hockey practice.
-Young MacAdam was loitering in the other room with young Bill Maher and Jack Dawson , perhaps the homeliest kid Codlivershuk ever saw.
-"How do you break a Ukrainian's forefinger," said MacAdam,
+One night the previous winter Harney was hovering in the rink shack waiting for his kid to finish a hockey practice.
+Young MacAdam was loitering in the other room with young Bill Maher and Jack Dawson , perhaps the homeliest kid Harney ever saw.
+"How do you break a Ukrainian's forefinger," said MacAdam.

 The dressing room of wooden benches was otherwise empty.
 "Punch him in the nose!
 How do you keep the flies off the bride at a Ukrainian wedding?
 Leave a pile of shit in the corner."